mattdimicelli/Character_Hunt/README.md

 changed (due to responsive design) the `<map>` functionality would break.  react- image-map creates an ImageMap component which solves this problem using percent-based map areas.

+It turns out that React does not natively support inline CSS media queries (eg. using a style object inline).
+An external stylesheet can be used for media queries.
+A "CSS Module" stylesheet (which must end in .module.css) are advantageous over regular stylesheets because the styles aren't accessible in children components; they are local scoped.
+Alternatively a third-party library such as react-responsive or react-media-hook.

+Use value of `unset` with CSS property `all` to remove all the default styles for a given element.